LIRA-illinois/lira-epymarl/README.md

   - To enable environment editing and modification, include your env as a git submodule, then install it in editable mode.
 An example with Level-Based Foraging is included below:

     ```bash
-    # lb-foraging was cloned using the recurse-submodules option when this repository was originally cloned
+    # these environments were cloned using the recurse-submodules option when this repository was originally cloned
-    # Install the lb-foraging package in editable mode
     pip install -e src/envs/lb-foraging
+    pip install -e src/envs/gym-multigrid
     ```

   - Otherwise, to install extra environments as uneditable packages, simply run the following while your venv is activated